suggap

 Plot

 The film begins in Paris.
-A man, called Bérard, flees from his pursuers with a metal suitcase.
-He follows the instructions on a walkie-talkie and sits down in a chair.
-At a certain point he throws the suitcase into the depths.
-Then he is shot by an undetected sniper.
-Thus begins the story to a strictly guarded NATO controller for missiles - the so-called B 501 - which was stolen and device in this way in enemy hands.
-There is just this one model, and in the Paris command post of NATO prevails frenzy.
-The commanding officer, Colonel, gets eight days in which to recover the device.
-Hence he places his best man, secret agent Philippe Tissot, in this case on.
-Tissot is to remain undetected necessarily in this secret mission and therefore operated under the code name "Caesar".
-He quickly takes to track down the missing device.
+Carrying a metal suitcase, a man called Bérard flees from his pursuers.
+He boards a chairlift and, following instructions received on a walkie-talkie, at a certain point he lets the suitcase drop to the ground.
+Then he is shot by an unrecognisable sniper.
+The suitcase contains a strictly guarded NATO controller for missiles.
+The so-called B 501 was stolen and is now in enemy hands.
+There is just this one device and, accordingly, frenzy prevails at the Paris command post of NATO.
+Given eight days to recover it, the colonel in command puts his best man, secret agent Philippe Tissot, on the case.
+Tissot adopts the code name "Caesar" for his undercover operation and starts tracking down the missing device.